Skip to main contentSkip to Table of Contents

 Background

-In all of its work, the Access Board seeks to remove barriers to equity and inclusion for, and increase the dignity and respect of, individuals with disabilities.
-But the Access Board acknowledges that these outward, public-facing endeavors cannot succeed if it does not also focus its efforts on its own employees.
-As such, the Access Board continuously strives to be a model employer of people with disabilities in all phases of the employment life cycle — from recruitment and hiring, to retention and advancement.
+In all its work, the Access Board seeks to remove barriers that people with disabilities experience.
+Nevertheless, the Access Board acknowledges that these outward, public-facing endeavors cannot succeed if it does not also focus its efforts on its own employees.
+As such, the Access Board continuously strives to be a model employer of people with disabilities, as required under Section 501 of the Rehabilitation Act, in all phases of the employment life cycle—from recruitment and hiring to retention and advancement.

-Summary of Key Accomplishments in FY 2023
+Summary of Key Accomplishments in FY 2025

 ABA Enforcement